qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 * [Data Visualization](https://github.com/qanhnn12/Covid-19-analysis-Worldwide-and-Vietnam#-data-visualization)

 ## 🗃️ Data Preprocessing
-The raw Covid-19 dataset from 1 Jan 2020 to 12 Dec 2022 is in [Our World in Data](https://ourworldindata.org/covid-deaths).
+The raw Covid-19 data collected from 1 Jan 2020 to 12 Dec 2022 is available on [Our World in Data](https://ourworldindata.org/covid-deaths).
 Detail definition for each column name can be found in this [GitHub doccument](https://github.com/owid/covid-19-data/blob/master/public/data/README.md).

-After scrolling the CSV file for a while, I decide to divide my analysis into 4 parts: *Cases and Deaths*, *Vaccinations*, *Hospitalizations*, and *Tests*.
-Each one is stored in a corresponding Excel file.
-View all files [here](https://github.com/qanhnn12/Covid-19-analysis-Worldwide-and-Vietnam/tree/main/datasets).
+My analysis has 4 parts: *Cases and Deaths*, *Vaccinations*, *Tests*, and *Hospitalizations*, so I split the original dataset into 4 corresponding tables & a `countries` table to perform `JOIN` later.
+Each one is stored in an Excel file.
+View all [here](https://github.com/qanhnn12/Covid-19-analysis-Worldwide-and-Vietnam/tree/main/datasets).

-#### Table `countries`
+#### > Table `countries`

 | Column |    Description                                                                                                                         |
 |------------|-------------------------------------------------------------------------------------------------------------------------------------------|